geoffreygao1/Hands-Free-Controller/README.md

   * _Improve face interpretation for movement_
   * _Clean up state, currently too many vairables_
   * _HTML element interact_
+  * _Change hover elements to react with a radius instead of a coordinate_

 #### Thursday 06/15/23
 * _10:00AM Intiialized Repo and organized resources_